wip/policies/PRIVACY.md

 The app is hosted on [Zeit’s now](https://zeit.co/now).
 No user data is persisted besides a temporary storage of log files for less than 30 days.

 For the purpose of monitoring and analytics, log data is shared with [LogDNA](https://logdna.com/) ([LogDNA Privacy Notice](https://logdna.com/privacy-shield/)) for live monitoring and [Amazon S3](https://aws.amazon.com/s3/) for archiving ([Amazon Web Services Privacy Notice](https://aws.amazon.com/privacy/)).
-Log data is retained for 6 months as required by GitHub Marketplace.
+Log data is retained for 1 year as recommended by GitHub Marketplace.

 For the purpose of error tracking, error stacks are shared with [Sentry](https://sentry.io/) ([Privacy notice](https://sentry.io/privacy/)).